Mauitron/StygianSift/README.md

 - Set your editor of choice (I won't judge... much)
 - Open files with a keystroke, because who has time for double-clicking?
-- As always, Return to Stygian's realm when you're done, because yes.
+- As always, Return to the Stygian realm when you're done, because yes.

 ## 🕳️ The Undo System: Your Safety Net in the Void